trustoverip/tswg-cesr-specification/spec/spec.md

 For all other cryptographic material values whose pad size is 0, such as the 33-byte ECDSA public keys then, the minimum size text code is 4 characters.
 So, the minimally sized text code tables are 1, 2, and 4 characters, respectively.

+As mentioned above, CESR uses a multiple-code table design that enables both size-optimized text codes for the most popular Primitive types and extensible universal support for all other Primitive types.

 Given that a given Cryptographic Primitive type has a known fixed raw binary size, then that Primitive type and size can be encoded efficiently with just the type information.
 The size is given by the type.

 For example, an Ed25519 (EdDSA) raw public key is always 32 bytes, so knowing that the type is `Ed25519 public key` implies the size of 32 bytes and a pad size of 1 character that, therefore, may be encoded with a 1-character text code.
 Likewise, an Ed25519 (EdDSA) signature is always 64 bytes, so knowing that the type is `Ed25519 signature` implies the size of 64 bytes and a pad size of 2 characters that, therefore, may be encoded with a 2-character text code.

 ### Code table selectors

-In order to parse a Stream of Primitives with types from multiple text code tables efficiently, the first character in the text code must determine which code table to use, either a default code table or a code table selector character when not the default code table.
-Thus, the 1-character text code table must do double duty.
-It must provide selectors for the different text code tables and also provide type codes for the most popular Primitives that have a pad size of 1 that appears as the default code table.
+To parse a Stream of Primitives with types from multiple text code tables efficiently, the first character in the text code MUST determine which code table to use, either a default code table or a code table selector character when not the default code table.
+Thus, the 1-character text code table MUST do double duty.
+It MUST provide selectors for the different text code tables and MUST also provide type codes for the most popular Primitives that have a pad size of 1 that appears as the default code table.

 There are 64 Base64 characters (64 values).
 Only 12 tables are needed to support all the codes and code formats needed for the foreseeable future.
 Therefore, only 12 of those characters need to be dedicated as code table selectors, which leaves 52 characters that may be used for the 1-character type codes in the default table.
 This gives a total of 13 type code tables consisting of the dual purpose 1 character type or selector code table and 12 other tables.

 As described above, the selector characters for the Count Code tables that best support interleaved JSON, CBOR, and MGPK are `-` and `_`.
 The numerals `0` through `9` are used each to serve as a selector for the other tables.
 That leaves the letters `A` to `Z` and `a` to `z` as single character selectors.
 This provides 52 unique type codes for fixed-length Primitive types with raw binary values that have a pad size of 1.

-To clarify, the first character of any Primitive is either a selector or a 1-character code type.
+To clarify, the first character of any Primitive MUST be either a selector or a 1-character code type.
 The characters `0` through `9`, `-`, and `_` are selectors that select a given code table and indicate the number of remaining characters in the text code.

+In summary, a compliant CESR implementation MAY use up to 13 standard (non-special context) code tables.
+The Count Code table MUST use the '-' character as its selector.
+The Op Code table MUST use the '_' character as its selector.
+The single code character table MUST use the characters [A-Z,a-z].
+The other 10 code tables MUST each use one the characters [0-9] as their selector.

 ## Table types